Xiaomi Mi Power Bank 3 - Capable of fast charging most any device you connect to it

 For most model phones it’ll support fast charging.
 Even with Huawei models.
 Newer iPhones work with USB-C, older iPhones with USB-A. Most Androids will fast charge with either port.
 Newer phones that support PPS will enjoy a more efficient charge.
 And put less wear on the power bank and their device’s battery.

-For the Nintendo Switch it provides several full recharges without any downtime.
+The Nintendo Switch provides several full recharges without any downtime.
 You could play the most demanding games for a full day in handheld mode.
 Or power a Nintendo Switch dock in a remote location for a bit less time.

 A 12-inch laptop can draw at its max rate.
 And most 13-inch/14-inch laptops can stay topped off while performing normal workloads.
 Or charge while asleep.